An Information-Theoretic Analysis of OOD Generalization in Meta-Reinforcement Learning: Introduction

 Meta-learning \citep{thrun1998learning,hospedales2021meta}, or ``learning to learn", is the study of algorithms that leverage prior experience across tasks to rapidly adapt to new tasks.
 By formalizing the process of learning from prior tasks, meta-learning provides a principled framework for developing models that are flexible, data-efficient, and robust to new environments.
 Since the goal of meta-learning is to generalize to new or even unseen tasks, it is crucial to develop a theoretical understanding of its generalization behavior.
 In reality, training tasks often suffer from selection bias and distribution shift over time.
 This challenge, known as out-of-distribution (OOD) generalization, raises fundamental questions about how prior experience should be leveraged when the testing environment deviates from the training environment.
 In this work, we address these questions by leveraging information-theoretic tools.

 Building on our analysis of meta-supervised learning, we extend the study of OOD generalization to meta-reinforcement learning (meta-RL) \citep{gupta2018meta, nagabandi2018learning, yu2020meta, beck2025tutorial}.
 Meta-RL adapts the meta-learning framework to sequential decision-making, where tasks are modeled as Markov decision processes (MDPs) and the task-specific objective is the cumulative reward.
 In real-world deployments (e.g., robotics, human interaction), agents often face shifts in rewards, dynamics, or state distributions beyond those seen in meta-training.
 Thus, understanding OOD generalization in meta-RL is crucial for ensuring reliable adaptation and decision-making \citep{beck2025tutorial}.
 Prior works such as \citet{rimon2022meta} and \citet{tamar2022regularization} analyzed in-distribution generalization in meta-RL, while \citet{simchowitz2021bayesian} provides a PAC-Bayesian analysis for Bayesian meta-RL.
 In contrast, our work develops a general information-theoretic analysis for OOD generalization in meta-RL and can be applied to subtask problems and gradient-based meta-RL algorithms.
+A key advantage of our framework lies in its ability to decouple the sources of OOD shift.
+Prior PAC-Bayesian analyses \citet{simchowitz2021bayesian} bound generalization error using the total variation distance between global priors, which treats the whole environment as a black box.
+Our approach leverages the underlying structure of the MDPs, explicitly capturing the divergence between transition kernels, initial state distributions, and rewards.

 Following the seminal work of \citet{russo2016controlling} and \citet{xu2017information}, an information-theoretic framework has been developed to bound the generalization error of learning algorithms using the mutual information between the input dataset and the output hypothesis.
 This methodology formalizes the intuition that overfitted learning algorithms are less likely to generalize effectively.
 Unlike classical complexity-based approaches such as VC dimension or Rademacher complexity, the information-theoretic framework captures all aspects of the learning process, including the data distribution, hypothesis space, and learning algorithm.
-We therefore employ this framework to study generalization in meta-learning under shifts between training and testing task distributions.
+We therefore employ this framework to study generalization in meta-(reinforcement) learning under shifts between training and testing task distributions.
 In particular, we make the following contributions.